spyrosoft/hunchentoot-boilerplate/README.md

 alias rePROJECT-NAME="screen -r PROJECT-NAME"
 ```

 To access the running server's REPL, type rePROJECT-NAME, and screen will open up in it's running state.
-To leave the screen session without logging out, type Ctrl + A. If a session is not currently running and you would like a new one, type PROJECT-NAME to open up a new screen session, cd into the hunchentoot directory, and run:
+To leave the screen session without logging out, type Ctrl + A then Ctrl + D. If a session is not currently running and you would like a new one, type PROJECT-NAME to open up a new screen session, cd into the hunchentoot directory, and run:
 ```shell
 sbcl --load init.lisp
 ```